rkurniawati/sqlAutoGrader/README.md

+# SQL Autograder
+This is an example repository that is setup to autograde students' SQL assignments in a container using GitHub Action.
+The instructions for the assignment is below.
+The student workflow is described in this [video](https://youtu.be/AQwLtBUx0bw).

 ## Instructions

 For this assignment, submit the completed template SQL text file [`answers.sql`](answers.sql).
 In this file you should include all the SQL statements you use to answer the questions below using the `K9U` database.